se2p/whisker/servant/README.md

 # The Servant

 The Servant is a wrapper around the whisker web client, allowing to run tests automatically in a headless environment (via chrome-headless / (puppeteer)[https://github.com/puppeteer/puppeteer]).
+It is called the Servant as in "Cats don't have owners they have servants".

 # Installation